Ailsa Craig: Railways

-Ailsa Craig had two quite separate rail transport systems: one dated from 1886 and supplied coal, oil fuel and provisions to the lighthouse and gas works via the North Port and later the New Jetty, and the other transported road stone from the quarries at Kennedy's Nags via the stone crusher to the Quarry Pier.
+Ailsa Craig had two quite separate rail transport systems: one dated from 1886 and supplied coal, oil fuel and provisions to the lighthouse and gasworks via the North Port and later the New Jetty, and the other transported road stone from the quarries at Kennedy's Nags via the stone crusher to the Quarry Pier.
 The Northern Lighthouse Board's tramway had a section worked via a powered cableway that hauled wagons up from the North Port and later from the new jetty.

-This well-built tram line is largely intact and has a gauge of 914 mm (3 ft) with junction/points at the gas works and a further set of points that led to a siding that ran down parallel to the gable end of the gas works to presumably collect the coal ash for disposal.
+This well-built tram line is largely intact and has a gauge of 914 mm (3 ft) with junction/points at the gasworks and a further set of points that led to a siding that ran down parallel to the gable end of the gasworks to presumably collect the coal ash for disposal.
 The main line runs on down to the lighthouse and its ancillary buildings, taking a right-angled bend to run parallel to the southern end of the lighthouse buildings block.
-This section of the line was worked by hand and at least two wagons remain at the site together with a set of spare wheels at the gas works.
+This section of the line was worked by hand and at least two wagons remain at the site together with a set of spare wheels at the gasworks.